 In the 11th century, the Arabs were also known to have created Shrb, a type of Sugar Syrup, which was mostly the predecessor of the Sorbet.
 (Sorbet being the sister version of the Gelato, which uses water instead of milk.)

-Modern Gelato history started in the Renaissance period when Cosimo Ruggeri, an alchemist for the Medici family is credited with creating the first Gelato flavor.
+Modern Gelato origin or history started in the Renaissance period when Cosimo Ruggeri, an alchemist for the Medici family is credited with creating the first Gelato flavor.
 Another famous architect Bernardo Buontalenti created the Gelato Alla Crema D’uovo, an Egg Cream Gelato.

 The first marketers of Gelato in Italy were Francesco Redi and Lorenzo Magalotti, who were some of the top opera singers at the time.
 They helped make Gelato even more famous by adding it to their songs and shows.